Shrikrishna Dattatraya (alias Babaji) Datey

 Shrikrishna Dattatraya Datey (5 September 1914 to 29 March 2002), commonly known as Babaji Datey was an eminent educationalist and social worker from Yavatmal, Maharashtra, India.

-He set up a trust named “VIshuddha Vidyalaya” in 1955 with an aim to create an education system that , apart from academics, also taught young Indians nationalist ideas through an emphasis on Indian culture.
+He set up a society named “VIshuddha Vidyalaya” in 1954 with an aim to create an education system that , apart from academics, also taught young Indians nationalist ideas through an emphasis on Indian culture.
+The society was converted into trut in 1962.

 During 1957 to 1972, he started various educational institutions right from Kindergarten to Post graduation.
 He also provided hostel facilities for girls and boys at bare minimum rates.